OpenMDAO/dymos/joss/paper.md

 Path constraints can be applied within each phase to bound some performance parameter within that phase.
 For example, reentry vehicles may need to adjust their trajectory to limit aerodynamic heating.

-Each phase in a trajectory can use its own separate ODE.
+Each phase in a trajectory can also use its own separate ODE.
-For instance an aircraft with vertical takeoff and landing capability may use different ODEs for vertical flight and horizontal flight.
+For instance, an aircraft with vertical takeoff and landing capability may use different ODEs for vertical flight and horizontal flight.
 ODE's are implemented as standard OpenMDAO models which are passed to phases at instantiation time with some additional annotations to identify the states, state-rates, and control inputs.
 To use separate ODE's in separate phases, the user simply provides different OpenMDAO models to each phase.

 Every phase uses its own specific time discretization tailored to the dynamics in that chunk of the time-history.
 If one part of a trajectory has fast dynamics and another has slow dynamics, the time history can be broken into two phases with separate time discritizations.
-The available time discritization schemes in Dymos are based on pseudospectral methods, using two common direct collocation transcriptions: the high-order Gauss-Lobatto transcription [@Herman1996] and the Radau pseudospectral method [@Garg2009].
+The available time discretization schemes in Dymos are based on pseudospectral methods, using two common direct collocation transcriptions: the high-order Gauss-Lobatto transcription [@Herman1996] and the Radau pseudospectral method [@Garg2009].
 Both implicit and explicit forms these transcriptions are supported.
-The explicit forms can be used to build single- or multiple-shooting style problem formulations.
+The explicit forms can be used to build single or multiple-shooting style problem formulations.
 The implicit forms construct two point boundary value problems.
 Transcriptions are built to be totally independent of the ODE implementation, and nearly transparent to the user.
 This means that switching transcriptions requires very minor code changes - typically a single line in the run-script.